SudoMagicCode/SudoSignals/docs/docs/gettingStarted/configureInstallation/002-configureProcess.md

 ## Specify an Application (optional)

-If you've selected a file type that's opened by another application (like `.toe`, .`unity`, etc), sudoSignals will attempt to find programs registered with Windows that can open that file.
+If you've selected a file type that's opened by another application (like `.toe`, `.unity`, etc), sudoSignals will attempt to find programs registered with Windows that can open that file.
 You can select the application from the drop down list, or select `Other` to manually navigate to the program you want to use.

 ![Configure 010](/img/configure-installation/configure-010.png)